 Comprehensive Plan Amendment: The Office of Planning (OP) recently launched the second Amendment Cycle of the District Elements to the 2006 Comprehensive Plan.
 Since the first amendment cycle, OP has completed six Small Area Plans as well as other initiatives.
 Other significant District government-wide initiatives and plans have also been completed in the last four years.
 Additionally, the District has seen major changes in its neighborhoods occurring at a faster pace than the Comprehensive Plan's 20-year timeframe.
-The plan amendment process presents an opportunity to change zoning requirements and regulations and promote policies that decrease barriers to affordable housing, increase the preservation and production of safe, healthy, and accessible affordable housing, and affirmatively further fair housing choice.
+The plan amendment process presents an opportunity to affirmatively further fair housing choice by identifying impediments to the development of affordable housing in high-opportunity areas, especially for at-risk populations, changing zoning requirements and promoting policies that decreases barriers to affordable housing, and increasing the preservation and production of safe, healthy, and accessible affordable housing.